chochain/tensorForth/README.md

 The codebase will be in C for my own understanding of the multi-trip data flows.
 In the future, the class/methods implementation can come back to Forth in the form of loadable blocks so maintainability and extensibility can be utilized as other self-hosting systems.
 It would be amusing to find someone brave enough to work the assembly (i.e. CUDA SASS) into a Forth that resides on GPU micro-cores in the fashion of [*GreenArray*](https://www.greenarraychips.com/), or to forge an FPGA doing similar kind of things.

 In the end, languages don't really matter.
 It's the problem they solve.
 Having an interactive Forth in GPU does not mean a lot by itself.
-However by adding vector, matrix, linear algebra support with a breath of **APL**'s massively parallel from GPUs, and tensor ops with backprop, following the path from Numpy to PyTorch, into the cleanness of **Forth**, it can be useful one day, hopefully!
+However by adding vector, matrix, linear algebra support with a breath of **APL**'s massively parallel from GPUs.
+Neural Network tensor ops with backprop following the path from Numpy to PyTorch, plus the cleanness of **Forth**, it can be useful one day, hopefully!

 ### Small Example
 <pre>